 No interference of religious dogmas

-The UAE has a sophisticated and differentiated administrative system in place that is able to provide all basic public services throughout the country.
-Access to sanitation (99%), improved water sources (100%), and electricity (100%) are universal.
+The UAE has a sophisticated and differentiated administrative system that provides basic public services throughout the country.
+Access to sanitation (99%), improved water sources (100%) and electricity (100%) is universal.
+In addition, the government regularly works to improve and modernize all service areas.

-The overall goal is to make the UAE one of the top ten countries in trust in government, future readiness and smart services indices.
-Institutions like the Dubai Model Center (DMC) help government entities at the emirate level improve their level of service delivery.
-One direct result is the rising levels of trust and satisfaction that UAE citizens and residents express when it comes to governmental performance.
-According to the 2022 Edelman Trust Barometer, the UAE has an 87% trust rate.
-The survey showed a 9% increase for the country, while trust levels in other countries, including Germany, Australia and South Korea, experienced a significant decline.
+The overall goal is to make the UAE one of the top 10 countries in trust in government, future readiness and smart services indices.
+Institutions such as the Dubai Model Center help government entities at the emirate level improve service delivery.
+One direct result is the rising levels of trust and satisfaction that UAE citizens and residents express regarding governmental performance.
+According to the 2024 Edelman Trust Barometer, 74% of the population expressed trust in the government, stating that government was judged as competent and ethical.

 Basic administration